-A Case study of a 42 year of female athlete with Carpal Tunnel Syndrome
+A Case study of a 42 year of a female athlete with Carpal Tunnel Syndrome

 We have seen countless patients with wrist, elbow, carpal tunnel type syndromes.
 So have many of our Prolotherapy colleges.
 In Turkey, doctors reported this case history in the British Journal of Sports Medicine: (7)

 - Forty-two years old recreational female athlete had Carpal Tunnel diagnosis in both wrists for 6 months.

 - Treated with NSAIDs, B6 vitamin, and ultrasound therapy were used.

 - Symptoms eased but healing was not completed.

 - Prolotherapy was used and injected at bone at the enthesis (the ligament attachment to the bone) of the transverse carpal ligament

 - Injections were done 2 weeks apart and 3 injections were done.

-- Patient was prescribed with a home standard exercise program.
+- The patient was prescribed with a home standard exercise program.

-- Patient was reminded at each contact to avoid NSAIDs and new therapies for Carpal Tunnel Syndrome to limit overuse of the wrist during the treatment period.
+- The patient was reminded at each contact to avoid NSAIDs and new therapies for Carpal Tunnel Syndrome to limit the overuse of the wrist during the treatment period.

 - Results of treatment: Pain scores improved significantly.

 - Results of treatment: Nerve conduction velocity also showed an improvement.
-The Nerves functioned better based on speed of messages.
+The nerves functioned better based on the speed of messages.